DeveloperKubilay/warband-android/README.md

 # EN

 # warband-android

+Since I updated my phone, it doesn't work on Android 15, so I couldn't add a photo.

 What I made is a **Turkish patch** for the mobile version of Warband.
 You might ask, "Why did you translate an already Turkish game?" — I couldn't find the game's settings file.